pzaragoza93/MSAJPetStore/README.md

 # MicroJPetStore
-A revisited JPetStore application that follows the microsevice-oriented architectural style (https://github.com/mybatis/jpetstore-6)
+A revisited JPetStore application that follows the microsevice-oriented architectural style (https://github.com/mybatis/jpetstore-6, see fork https://github.com/wj86/jpetstore-6 for the original version)

 ## Getting started